marinov98/Sign-Lang-Tutor/README.md

 ### Running the backend
 - Assuming you have your environment setup, then use the command `flask run` to start the server
 #### Running tests
-- To initiate unit testing, run `python test.py`
+- To initiate unit testing, run `python test.py` inside the `api` folder

 ## Contributors